 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Florence to Naples without having to change trains.
-There are 1 direct train from Florence to Naples.
+There are 20 direct trains from Florence to Naples each day.
 Though there may be fewer direct services available depending on your exact departure date.